bigchaindb/bigchaindb/docs/server/source/server-reference/bigchaindb-cli.md

 ## bigchaindb upsert-validator

 Manage elections to add, update, or remove a validator from the validators set.
-The upsert-validator subcommands implement [BEP-21](https://github.com/bigchaindb/BEPs/tree/master/21), please refer the BEP for more details.
+The upsert-validator subcommands implement [BEP-21](https://github.com/bigchaindb/BEPs/tree/master/21), please refer it for more details.

 Election management is broken into several subcommands.
 Below is the command line syntax for each,